m-ashry-eg/SAA-C03/notes/README.md

 - #### Aurora Severless

-  - **What is**: Aurora Serverless is a database deployment option for Amazon Aurora.
+  - **Definition**: Aurora Serverless is a database deployment option for Amazon Aurora.
 Amazon Aurora Serverless is designed to automatically  and dynamically adjust database capacity based on the application’s needs.
 It’s a fully managed service that allows you to run your database without the need to manage the underlying infrastructure.